CORONAVIRUS: Latest updates here.

-Over 70 million people in 42 different countries have enjoyed this spectacular adaptation of Victor Hugo's masterpiece since it premiered on the West End in 1985.
-Now let Les Miserables sweep you too through its epic tale of passion and destruction, set against the backdrop of a nation in tumult.
+Over 70 million people in 42 different countries have enjoyed the spectacular adaptation of Victor Hugo's masterpiece since it premiered on the West End in 1985.
+Now enjoy Les Miserables like never before in this stripped-down, but still jaw-dropping production.

 Jean Valjean is released from prison after almost 20 years in captivity for stealing a loaf of bread, soon after, he breaks his parole and flees to start a new life free of crime.
 Eight years later, he has worked hard to give himself a better standing in life.
 However, none of his endeavours impress his embittered parole-officer - the bloody-minded Javert - who will stop at nothing to see Valjean behind bars once again.

 Like her father, Valjean's beautiful adopted daughter, Cosette, has to fight for what she wants in life when she falls in love with Marius, a student who has joined the burgeoning fight for justice in the streets of Paris.
 Will their love be enough to save him from disaster at the barricade?